 There are many measures that can be put in place to reduce the risk of injury on construction sites.

+Implementing appropriate accident prevention measures is crucial for reducing risks on construction sites.
 The key message is that the more thought you put into risk management, the more successful you are likely to be.
 It is also important to recognise that everyone has a responsibility for health and safety.
 A culture of risk awareness will help to reduce ill health in the workforce.
+A risk management strategy is likely to involve regular site surveys to identify potential risks, so these can be resolved before they pose a threat to anyone.

 Each day, a quick safety meeting before work starts can help to check that appropriate safety measures are in place and that workers understand what will happen that day and what risks there are on the site.
 All workers should understand the relevant safety processes and responses.
+Insisting on workers using PPE is one of the most important things you can do to protect their health – and reduce the risk of your company facing a claim for personal injury further down the line.

+Safety equipment such as hard hats, eye protection, ear protection and high-vis clothing should be readily available and used whenever appropriate.
 Exhaustion is also a major issue for construction workers.
 Scheduling regular breaks through the day and ensuring they are taken will help to prevent accidents happening because of fatigue or overwork.
 Equally, mental health should be discussed openly with workers to reduce stigma and encourage struggling workers to seek help.

 The good news is that the incidence of work-related ill health in construction has been declining over time.
 In 2001/02 there were 4,450 cases of self-reported work-related ill health in the industry.
 By 2018/19, the figure has fallen to 3,170.
 Despite this improvement, there is still plenty of scope for increasing awareness in the sector.